liuworkgit/JS-library-project/README.md

 This project was made according to the specifications of [The Odin Project's Library Project, which you can access here.](https://www.theodinproject.com/lessons/node-path-javascript-library)

-## Status Update - May 31 2024
+## Status Update - June 20 2024
-I am currently beginning the process of revamping the code, by doing the following:
-1. Decouple the book creation process of showBook in library-functionality.js for better cohesion.
-2. Improving the UI and CSS of the webpage.
-3. Decoupling the application logic into separate JavaScript modules using factory functions and the module pattern.
+The current goal is to **refactor the object parsing function so it matches with the new entry format.** After, I will begin **updating the design and visuals of the website.**

 ## User Stories
 This project will have the following functionality: